 Review team activities to support useful reports

 Feature availability: You can only add a report server to an on-premises TFS.
-If you're using VSTS, adding a report server isn't a supported option, instead, you can use PowerBI.
+If you're using Azure DevOps, adding a report server isn't a supported option, instead, you can use PowerBI.

 This is the fourth task in the four-task sequence to add reports to your team project.
-To generate useful reports, team members must perform certain tasks.
-This topic summarizes those tasks.
+To generate useful reports, team members must perform certain tasks. this article summarizes those tasks.